preemptive/r8-docs/index.md

 >**Note:** Known issues reflected in this document were last tested on R8 v1.4.77 using Android Gradle Plugin v3.4.0.

-### Who We Are

-[PreEmptive Solutions](https://www.preemptive.com) is the developer of [PreEmptive Protection&trade; - DashO&trade;](https://www.preemptive.com/products/dasho/overview), which provides powerful obfuscation and shielding for Android applications and libraries.

 ### Obfuscation, Shrinking, Renaming, and Minification - What's the Difference?

 The [Android Studio documentation](https://developer.android.com/studio/build/shrink-code) and the R8 ruleset itself use the term "obfuscation" in a way that isn't very precise.